briggskellogg/bard/README.md

 A: No, Bard requires an internet connection for transcription.

 **Q: What languages are supported?**
-A: Bard supports 30+ languages including English, Spanish, French, German, Japanese, and more.
-Select your language from the dropdown before recording.
+A: Bard supports 100+ languages with varying accuracy levels (Excellent, High, Good, Moderate).
+Top languages include English, Spanish, French, German, Japanese, Hindi, Portuguese, and many more.
+Select your language from the dropdown before recording — each language shows its accuracy tier.

 **Q: How much does it cost?**
 A: Bard itself is free.
 You pay ElevenLabs directly for API usage (they offer free credits to start).